-Preliminary Course HSC Course Design (40%) Properties and Performance of Textiles (50%) The Australian Textiles, Clothing, Footwear and Allied Industries (10%).
-Design (20%) Properties and Performance of Textiles (20%) The Australian Textiles, Clothing, Footwear and Allied Industries (10%) Major Textiles Project (50%).
+- Design (40%) - Properties and Performance of Textiles (50%) - The Australian Textiles, Clothing, Footwear and Allied Industries (10%).

+- Design (20%) - Properties and Performance of Textiles (20%) - The Australian Textiles, Clothing, Footwear and Allied Industries (10%) - Major Textiles Project (50%).

 In the Preliminary course students will undertake two practical textile projects.
 Project 1 is drawn from the area of study Design.
-Project 2 is drawn from the area Properties and Performance of Textiles area of study.
+Project 2 is drawn from the Properties and Performance of Textiles area of study.